Python is available on a wide variety of platforms including Linux and Mac OS X. Let's understand how to set up our Python environment.

 Python has also been ported to the Java and .NET virtual machines

-The most up-to-date and current source code, binaries, documentation, news, etc. is available at the official website of Python:
+The most up-to-date and current source code, binaries, documentation, news, etc., is available on the official website of Python:

 Python Official Website : http://www.python.org/